 The main benefits of moving a UK pension to an offshore pension plan include:

-Currency Risk Reduction | UK pensions are limited to sterling, meaning you could lose money due to currency fluctuations if you lived abroad.
-Offshore pension plans allow you to invest and withdraw funds in local currencies, protecting you from such risks. |
+Currency Risk Reduction | UK pensions are denominated to sterling, which may expose expats to currency fluctuations when living abroad.
+Offshore pension plans often allow you to hold and withdraw funds in your local currency, helping to mitigate currency risk and improve long-term financial stability. |

-Better Investment Opportunities | Offshore pension schemes like QROPS and international SIPPs provide access to investments like cash deposits, investment funds, government and corporate bonds, and commercial property, allowing you to diversify your portfolio. |
+Better Investment Opportunities | Offshore pension schemes such as QROPS and international SIPPs provide access to a wider range of investment vehicles, including cash deposits, collective investment funds, government and corporate bonds, and commercial property.
+This flexibility supports more tailored and diversified portfolio strategies. |

 What Are the Drawbacks of Offshore Pension Plans?